-It’s really easy for me to preach practice goals, since my time is not invested in making this happen at home.
-However, I hope that I can provide the support and guidance you need, no matter where you are in your piano journey.
-Certainly doing a little bit each day, moving forward bit by bit, is going to get you far when weeks become months become years.
-Let me know if you have any questions, or if I could state any of this better!
+It’s really easy for me to preach practice goals when I’m not the one enforcing them in the home.
+However, it’s my goal to be a partner with the parent and the student to make practice a normal part of each day’s activities.
+Please let me know how I can provide the support and guidance you need, no matter where you are in your piano journey.
+Certainly doing a little bit each day, moving forward bit by bit, is going to get you far when weeks become months, and months become years.